-As the 1980s arrived, their albums became a little less conceptual, and the songs a bit shorter and, therefore, more radio-friendly.
+As the 1980s arrived, their albums became a little less conceptual, and the songs a bit shorter and, therefore, more what record executives would have considered radio-friendly.
 Rush was a hard-working band, making new records almost every year then touring to support those albums.
 In 1980, they issued Permanent Waves, which produced two major hits, “The Spirit of Radio” and “Freewill.”
 The next year, the band released Moving Pictures, which produced three singles, “Tom Sawyer,” “Limelight,” and “Vital Signs.”

 In all, I have six Rush records.
 I didn’t follow them as actively after 1981 as I soon met my next group of friends, “friends 2.0” and leaned toward the new wave, post-punk and new romantic genres.
 However, I still enjoy listening to their music as I was reminded last night when one of my lads shared a video by musician, producer and educator Rick Beato in his What Makes This Song Great? series, Episode 99, deconstructing The Cars’ first hit single, “Just What I Needed” (1978).
 Watching that video led me to Episode 63, which features “Limelight” (1981).
 Listening to the song took me back to my early twenties when the record came out.